skibz/automator-youtube-dl/readme.md

 # automator-youtube-dl

+> non-programmer friendly interface to youtube-dl (macos only)

 to make modifications to this application, open it with automator and hack away! the shell script powering the app is as follows:

 ```bash